thekevinbrown/react-native-schemes-manager/README.md

 ## What Then?

 The package is able to do three things:
-- Swap its own version of react-native-xcode.sh in instead of the stock on that assumes all debug schemes are named 'Debug'.
+- Swap its own version of react-native-xcode.sh in instead of the stock one that assumes all debug schemes are named 'Debug'.
 - Add your build configurations to all library xcode projects.
 - Hide any schemes that come from your library projects so they don't show up in the menu.